bhisaac/5eFP/5eFP-SRD.md

 **Gems, Jewelry, and Art Objects.** These items are included in the description of coins.
 Coins do not differentiate between coins, gems, jewelry, and art for ease of use and simplicity.

-**Trade Goods.** On the borderlands, many people conduct transactions through barter.
-Like gems and art objects, trade goods—bars of iron, bags of salt, livestock, and so on—retain their full value in the market and can be used as currency.
+**Trade Goods.** On the borderlands (the world map tiles furthest from HQ), many people conduct transactions through barter.
+Trade goods—bars of iron, bags of salt, livestock, and so on—retain their full value in the market and can be used as currency.
+You may spend 1 or more trade goods as if they were an equivalent amount of ⛁ within the level 3 and level 6 areas.
+Spent trade goods are sent to the equipment discard pile.

 ## Armor
 Fantasy gaming worlds are a vast tapestry made up of many different cultures, each with its own technology level.
 For this reason, adventurers have access to a variety of armor types, ranging from leather armor to chain mail to costly plate armor, with several other kinds of armor in between.
 The Armor table collects the most commonly available types of armor found in the game and separates them into four categories: cloth, leather, chain, and plate.
 Many warriors supplement their armor with a shield.